jcbianic/cc-flask-blueprint/README.md

 ## What you get

-...for a blueprint named "demo":
+...for a blueprint named "demo", you would get the following file structure, with basic wiring in place.
+For now templates are mostly empty.

 ````
 demo